luisdonati/numerical-mooc/README.md

 # Practical Numerical Methods with Python
-## Repositorio do Luis - famoso Sidao
+## Repositorio do Luis - famoso Sid

 This project started in 2014 as a multi-campus, connected course (plus MOOC) on numerical methods for science and engineering.